10 easy ways to stay healthy on holiday

 - Hummous, with pre-cut cruditées such as carrot sticks or peppers

-- Pre-prepared portable snack such as this sweet potato frittata
+- A pre-prepared portable snack such as this sweet potato frittata

 - Unsalted nuts or homemade granola